Kashea/chat_application_part-4_assesment_fone-api_rbendillo/README.md

 - great design and functionality
 - icons telling you who read the message
 - image support
-- sound notifications the ability to
+- sound notifications
-- create multiple rooms and much more
+- the ability tocreate multiple rooms and much more

 Demo Instructions:
 - we start off with a login screen where you can enter your username and password